dsorokin/aivika/README.md

 * allows creating combined discrete-continuous models;

-* the arrays of simulation variables are supported by design (this is mostly a feature of Haskell itself);
+* the arrays of simulation variables are inherently supported (this is mostly a feature of Haskell itself);

 * supports the Monte-Carlo simulation;